Carbon neutrality/climate change action

 Risks and opportunities

-Based on long-term business environment scenarios for 2050, we are identifying risks and opportunities related to climate change.
-We have summarized the expected timeline, financial impact level, and our response for each area, and are proceeding with specific initiatives in accordance with the details listed in the table below.
+We are identifying risks and opportunities related to climate change based on long-term business environment scenarios leading up to 2050.
+For each area, we have compiled the expected timeline, level of financial impact, and our response, and are proceeding with specific initiatives in accordance with the details in the table below.

-In response to risks and opportunities, we will work to strengthen the profitability of existing businesses and improve capital efficiency, create new businesses through business structure reforms investments, and transform our business portfolio.
-As a result, as of 2030, we are targeting an operating profit + equity profit/loss base of 270 billion yen.
+In response to risks and opportunities, we will work to strengthen the profitability and capital efficiency of existing businesses, create new businesses through investments in business structure reforms, transform our business portfolio, etc. Through these efforts, we aim to achieve an operating profit + equity in earnings of 270 billion yen by 2030.

 Classification Content Time axis Financial impact *1 Our response